Take everyday as it comes

 My fatigue is getting better every day and so is my memory.
 Every day is starting to feel more normal.
 I am also lot more confident on my feet with walking and going up and down stairs at home.
 I have been able to enjoy getting back into a few things I enjoy doing.
 I have been to the New Zealand Superbikes, the speedway and out for family meals to restaurants, as well as catching up with friends.

-I have been going for weekly rides with my physio on my mountain bike through Bottle Lake forest before COVID-19 lockdown, as well as a few roads rides.
+I have been going for weekly rides with my physio on my mountain bike through Bottle Lake forest before COVID-19 lockdown, as well as a few road rides.
 While riding with my physio, I have been able to get enough confidence back to ride my downhill bike up at Victoria Park.
-I am a lot more aware of the consequences so my wheels stayed planted on the ground and I ride the nice flowing trails.
+I am a lot more aware of the consequences so my wheels stay planted on the ground and I ride the nice flowing trails.
 This was the best feeling since my crash!
 This also means I have been able to take my son out riding again as one of the things we do together, and I have enough confidence to take him on my own.

 My advice would be to take every day as it comes.
 You will have good days and bad days - don’t beat yourself up over it, it can make it worse.

 It can be hard to be away from your family and friends but it’s the best place to recover.
-I hated being away from my partner and son, however, I was where I needed to be as I had the support of the team at Laura Ferguson which made it easier for me.
+I hated being away from my partner and son, however, I was where I needed to be as I had the support of the team at Laura Fergusson which made it easier for me.

 I watched a movie The Crash Reel while at Laura Fergusson Brain Injury Trust.
 This had a positive impact on me so if you have a chance, it’s worth a watch.
 The website https://www.loveyourbrain.com/ has information and ideas on loving your brain.